SyncfusionExamples/how-to-show-the-progress-indicator-when-export-the-wpf-data-grid-into-excel/README.md

 ## About the sample
 This example illustrates how to show the progress indicator when export the WPF DataGrid (SfDataGrid) into Excel

-By default, [SfDataGrid](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) does not provide the support to show the progress indicator when export to excel.
+By default, [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) does not provide the support to show the progress indicator when export to excel.
 You can show the progress indicator when export to excel by using the busy Indicator in [SfDataGrid](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html).

 ```C#